Sound limiters and function bands - what you need to know

 We would like to make the disclaimer that this is only a very rough guide, based on our personal experience - each venue, band, audience and noise limiter is different, and the only way to know for certain whether or not a particular limiter is problematic is to set up the band and get them performing with an excited audience in the room to see if there are any issues.

-3. Don’t book venues with noise limits below 80 dB if you want live music
+Don’t book a venue with a noise limit below 80 dB if you want live music

 As you’ll see from our guide, a noise limit below 80 dB is completely incompatible with amplified live music.
 If you want live music at your event, your musicians will struggle - so we would suggest you look elsewhere for your venue.